10 Best Rehab Centers In Canada (2026)

 Learn More About How We Choose

-Though Canada’s substance abuse problem isn’t as severe as the United States’ and has actually been waning since 2006, Canada too, has many who are struggling with addiction to alcohol and drugs.
+Though Canada’s substance abuse issues aren’t as severe as the United States’ and has actually been waning since 2006, Canada too, has many residents facing addiction to alcohol and drugs.
 Addiction treatment in Canada is comparable to addiction treatment in the United States, though more of the rehab centers in Canada stress holistic methods to help their patients.
 There is also more of an emphasis on treating First Nations patients in culturally sensitive ways.

 For example, First Nations patients can sometimes opt for sweat lodges and traditional medicines to help purge their system of drugs of abuse (detox).
 This is especially notable in the western part of the country.